 - 22.5.
 Family Responsibility Leave (Part 6 of the Employment Standards Act) - a.
-It is the responsibility of the teacher to report or request an absence under Article G.22 in accordance with the following procedures: - complete SA47 - notify Principal - notify callboard - b.
+It is the responsibility of the teacher to report or request an absence under Article G.22 in accordance with the following procedures: - submit the electronic leave notification - notify Principal - b.
 Pursuant to Part 6 of the Employment Standards Act, an employee shall be granted up to five days of unpaid leave in each school year to attend to the care, health or education of a child in the employee's care, or to the care or health of any other member of the employee's immediate family. - c.
 Employees are expected to give as much notice as possible and provide sufficient information for their employers to understand the reason for the leave.